Earnest Money Contract: How They Work

 - Buyer and seller details: An earnest money contract will contain the information about the buyer and the seller to establish the parties that are entering the agreement.

 - Escrow agent information: The earnest money is generally held by an escrow agent agreed to by the parties involved in an escrow account .
-The escrow agent can be the seller’s attorney, the real estate agent or an agent of the title company or a third party.
+The escrow agent can be the seller’s attorney, the real estate agent or an agent of the title company or a third party, although it is important that the escrow agent be able to act impartially.
 In case of a breach, the escrow agent may return the amount to the seller and in case of a dispute the escrow agent might hold the earnest money till the dispute has been resolved.

 - Amount of deposit: There is no rule about how much earnest money has to be.
 Generally, this ranges from 1-10% of the sale price.
 The earnest deposit contract will note the amount of the deposit being held.

 - Property details: The earnest money contract will also contain information about the property being sold.
-It will also note the purchase price, representations and warranties, financing, mortgage note , title insurance , closing costs , lead-based paint disclosure and other relevant details of the sale.
+It may also note the purchase price, representations and warranties, financing, mortgage note , title insurance , closing costs , lead-based paint disclosure and other relevant details of the sale, although these details may instead be included in a separate purchase agreement instead.

 Contingencies are an important part of earnest money contracts.
 These contingencies provide buyer protection by ensuring refund of the earnest money in case of certain special events.
 Here are some common contingencies used in earnest money contracts: